plasma-umass/coverup/README.md

 to fail and disabled it.
 That test remains as `disabled_test_coverup_19.py`, where it can be reviewed for the cause and possibly re-added to the suite.

+### Avoiding flaky tests
+While evaluating each newly generated test, CoverUp executes it a number of times in an attempt to detect any flaky tests; that can be adjusted with the `--repeat-tests` and `--no-repeat-tests` options.
+If CoverUp detects that a newly generated test is flaky, it prompts the LLM for a correction.

+### Test pollution and isolation
+CoverUp only adds tests to the suite that, when run by themselves, pass and increase coverage.
+However, it is possible for one test to "pollute" the state, causing other tests to fail.
+By default, CoverUp uses the [pytest-cleanslate](https://github.com/plasma-umass/pytest-cleanslate) plugin to isolate tests, working around any (in-memory) test pollution; that can be disabled by passing in the `--no-isolate-tests` option.

 ### Running CoverUp with Docker